SpringRoll/SpringRollContainer/README.md

 ### UISizePlugin, LayersPlugin:
 The UI size plugin allows users to control the size of custom pointers and buttons within the game.
 The size value ranges from 0 to 1, defaulting to 0.5.

 The Layers plugin allows users to hide distracting layers within a game.
-This is implemented as a slider as well, from 0 to 1.
+This is a ranged value from 0 to 1.
 0 indicates "show all layers" whereas 1 indicates "hide all distracting layers".
 By default, this value is 0.

 Note that each game may implement this differently.

 Note that these plugins accept HTML range inputs, rather than buttons.